jlink/property-based-testing/pbt-java/blog-series/how_to_specify_it_in_java.md

 efficient properties.
 As maintainer of [jqwik](https://jqwik.net) I was also confronted with weaknesses of the library and chances to improve it.

-The chapter about bug hunting triggered another question: How good are the kind of unit tests I usually write at detecting bugs.
+The section about bug hunting triggered another question: How good are the kind of unit tests I usually write at detecting bugs.

 ### Bug Hunting with Unit Tests